knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

 The computer's file system works in the exact same way.
 Computers always have a folder called the root folder which is like the locker in the school example: a folder (or box) that contains all other folders.
 The root folder is denoted by a forward slash (/) on Linux and macOS, while Windows uses the drive (HDD or SSD) letter followed by a colon (e.g., "C:").

 > Task: Try to find the root folder on your computer!
 See what it holds.
-Don't be afraid to Google if you don't know how!
+Don't be afraid to google your questions!

 Within the root folder, you will have subfolders.
 To these subfolders, the root folder is called the "parent folder", or "parent directory".

-[//]: # "potentially talk about relative vs absolute path"

 ## Working Directory